 The most coarse-grained measurement is the execution time of a program, which we use as a first-order measurement of the overheads incurred by using aspects.
 In particular, we compare the execution time of an AspectJ version of a program and an equivalent Java program.
-All execution times in this paper were collected on an Athlon MP 1.66 GHz machine with 2 Gbyte of memory.
-All profiling data used to compute the dynamic metrics was collected on an Intel Pentium 4 1.80 GHz machine with 512 Mbyte of memory.
-Both machines use Sun's JavaTM 2 Runtime Environment, Standard Edition (build 1.4.0-b921) on Debian Linux.
+All execution times in this paper were collected on a Athlon XP 1.8 GHz machine with 1 Gbyte of memory running Debian Linux and using Sun's JavaTM 2 Runtime Environment, Standard Edition (build 1.4.2_02-b03).